 Proofing the dough

-This means that it is allowed to rest and double in size one last time before baking, after it's completely kneaded and finished.
+It's the process where the dough is allowed to rest and double in size one last time before baking after it's fully kneaded.

-Make sure it's covered with a clean kitchen towel and in a place where there are no drafts and the temperature is mild.
-This is important for the dough to rise as it should (image below).
+Make sure the pan is covered with a clean kitchen towel and in a place with a mild temperature and no drafts.
+This is important for the dough to rise as it should.

 Serving it

-- Traditional way: the way to eat it is to dust with powdered sugar, preferably vanilla sugar, as explained in the Notes section of the recipe card.
+- Traditional way: the way to eat it is dusted with powdered sugar, preferably vanilla sugar, as explained in the Notes section of the recipe card.

-I like to put it in a plastic bag, add the sugar, close the bag with my hand and shake it until the sugar coats most of the bread.
-Like a snow globe. - Gifting it: put the Pandoro bread in a cellophane bag, add a packet of vanilla sugar (or put it outside the bag), and instructions to serve it.
+I like to put it in a plastic bag, add the sugar, close the bag with my hand and shake it until the sugar coats most of the bread; it resembles a snow globe. - Gifting it: put the Pandoro bread in a cellophane bag with a nice holiday ribbon, add a packet of vanilla sugar (or put it outside the bag), and instructions to serve it.

 - Yeast: any type can be used.
-Be careful when using the instant or one of those fast-rising ones as they usually leaven faster than the time frames given in this recipe.
+Be careful when using the instant or one of those fast-rising ones, as they usually leaven faster than the time frames in this recipe.

-- Flavoring: you can add some chopped candied lemon or orange, and orange zest, but I think the beauty of it resides in its clean unassuming appearance and the extraordinary flavor that you discover when you take a bite.
+- Flavoring: you can add some chopped candied lemon or orange and orange zest, but I think the beauty of it resides in its clean, unassuming appearance and the extraordinary flavor you discover when you take a bite.

 - Flour: all-purpose works very well, but you can also use half bread flour and half cake flour.
-They both do their own thing so the bread will have texture and also softness.
+They both do their own thing, so the bread will have texture and softness.

 Related recipes you might like: